History of Vienna

 The history of Vienna has been long and varied, beginning when the Roman Empire created a military camp in the area now covered by Vienna's city centre.
-From that humble beginning, Vienna grew from the Roman settlement known as Vindobona to be an important trading site in the 11th century.
+Vienna grew from the Roman settlement known as Vindobona to be an important trading site in the 11th century.
 It became the capital of the Babenberg dynasty and subsequently of the Austrian Habsburgs, under whom it became one of Europe's cultural hubs.
 During the 19th century as the capital of the Austrian Empire and later Austria-Hungary, it temporarily became one of Europe's biggest cities.
 Since the end of World War I, Vienna has been the capital of the Republic of Austria.

 Beginnings and early Middle Ages

 The name Vindobona derives from a Celtic language, suggesting that the region must have been inhabited before Roman times.
 The Romans created a military camp (occupied by Legio X Gemina) during the 1st century on the site of the city centre of present-day Vienna.
 The settlement was raised to the status of a municipium in 212.
 Even today, the streets of the First District show where the encampment placed its walls and moats.
 The Romans stayed until the 5th century.

 Roman Vindobona was located in the outskirts of the empire and thus fell prey to the chaos of the Migration Period.
 There are some indications that a catastrophic fire occurred around the beginning of the 5th century.
 However, the remains of the encampment were not deserted, and a small settlement remained.
 The streets and houses of early medieval Vienna followed the former Roman walls, which gives rise to the conclusion that parts of the fortification were still in place and used by the settlers.